 (b) Complete cooperation and voluntary disclosure during the investigation of the violation; and

-(c) Voluntary taking of remedial measures that will result in increased public health protection and that will result in a decreased likelihood that the violation will be repeated and that other violations will occur.
+(c) Voluntarily taking remedial measures that will result in increased public health protection and that will result in a decreased likelihood that the violation will be repeated and that other violations will occur.

-(9) If the department determines that one or more mitigating factors are present, then the department may assess the mitigated penalty or may decrease the penalty to a level less than listed in the penalty schedule.
+(9) If the department determines that one or more mitigating factors are present, the department may assess the mitigated penalty or may decrease the penalty to a level less than listed in the penalty schedule.

-(10) The maximum civil penalty that may be imposed by the department is five hundred dollars per day for each violation.
+(10) The maximum civil penalty that may be imposed by the department is $500 per day for each violation.

 (11) The department considers each violation to be a separate and distinct event.
 Each day a violation is continued is a separate and distinct violation.
-When a person has committed multiple violations, the violations are cumulative for purposes of calculating the appropriate penalty.
+When a person has committed multiple violations, the violations are cumulative for the purpose of calculating the appropriate penalty.
 Penalties are added together, rather than served concurrently.

 (12) Nothing in this section prevents the department from responding to a violation by: